-However, we must not take this for granted.The UK invests a lower proportion of our national wealth in R&D than many other leading scientific nations.
-Therefore, the Academy believes that the UK should increase combined public and priavate investment in R&D to 3% of GDP.
+However, we must not take this for granted.
+Despite notable uplifts, the UK invests a lower proportion of our national wealth in R&D than many other leading scientific nations.
+The Academy believes the UK should increase total investment in R&D to 3% of GDP.

 “The Academy leads the way in bringing key players together, allowing different sectors to identify areas of common concern and to find a way to fix problems.
 The introduction of a better regulatory framework for health research has been a major boost to UK science and would not have happened without the hard work of the Academy.”
 Sir David Cooksey GBE FMedSci, Founding Chairman of The Francis Crick Institute

-The Government has committed to investing £22 billion in R&D by 2024 – 25 as part of a target of 2.4% of GDP by 2027, and 3% in the longer-term.
+The Government has committed to investing £22 billion in R&D by 2026-27 as part of a target of 2.4% of GDP by 2027, and 3% in the longer-term.
 A wide-ranging R&D roadmap has been published to help shape and deliver this agenda.